 Applicants transferring from another institution's teaching credential program must supply a letter from that institution's Education Department attesting to the applicant's good standing in the program.
 The letter should be written on institutional letterhead by the Dean, department chair, director of teacher education, or someone in a similar position

 HAVE QUESTIONS ABOUT THE CREDENTIAL ADMISSION REQUIREMENTS?Request more information>

 Teaching Credential Program Curriculum

-EDUU 665 Historical, Phil, and Legal Foundations of Early Intervention/Early Childhood Special Education
+EDUU 665 Historical, Philosophical, and Legal Foundations of Early Intervention/Early Childhood Special ED 3 Core/Introductory Subtotal

 EDUU 667 Assessment in Early Intervention and Early Childhood Special Education